Canning Tomato Soup

 - Either process jars in a water bath canning pot for 40 minutes for pints.
 Adjust time for altitude.
 See notes below.

 - Or process jars in a pressure canner for 20 minutes at 11 PSI (pounds per square inch) for pints.
-Again, you must adjust for altitude.
+Again, you must adjust for altitude, see notes below.

 - Once processed, remove lid from canning pot.
 Allow jars to rest in hot water for about 5 minutes.

-- Remove the jars from the canning pot with a jar lifter and let them sir undisturbed for 12-24 hours, until thoroughly cooled.
+- Remove the jars from the canning pot with a jar lifter and let them sit undisturbed for 12-24 hours until thoroughly cooled.

 - Check lids for seal.
 Press lid in the center, if it flexes up or down, the jar has not sealed and should be stored in the refrigerator and used first.